Brandie | TPC Licensed Massage Therapist

 When Maggie is not helping others on their path to healing she is spending time with her two beautiful daughters and loving husband.
 Her hobbies include reading, painting, drawing, practicing yoga, playing with her dog, and spending quality time with her family.

 “I love helping others reach their goals for natural healing and achieve my happiness by helping others achieve their true potential.”

 Martin | TPC Licensed Massage Therapist

-"My approach to bodywork is based in a medical and scientific understanding of the body.
-Strong suits are both deep tissue manual manipulation modalities, as well as educating patients/clients on the importance of 4 preventive maintenance components: Hydration, Breath Control, Range of Motion, and Body Mechanics in that order."
+"My approach to bodywork is based on a medical and scientific understanding of the physical body.
+My strong suits are both deep tissue manual manipulation modalities, as well as educating patients/clients on the importance of four preventive maintenance components: hydration, breath control, range of motion, and body mechanics in that order."

 Scott | TPC Licensed Massage Therapist